|Language and Cultural Studies in the Yucatán | Mexico Study Abroad | College Study Abroad Programs | IFSA-Butler|

 History of Mayan Culture and Civilization (3 U.S. semester credit hours)

-The underwater archaeology course offers an optional 3-day excursion to the “Inframundo” for an additional cost.
+This course offers an optional 3-day excursion to the “Inframundo” for an additional cost.
 This includes transportation, entrances to sites, accommodations and all meals.

 Mexican Anthropology (3 U.S. semester credit hours; advanced track only)